Orgon: Sights

 The village of Orgon harbours a 19th-century monastery overlooking the Durance valley (Notre Dame du Beauregard) and the ruins of a Templar castle.

 History

-In history, Orgon is known through the attempted lynching of Napoleon Bonaparte on his way to Saint Helena passing through the village.
-Orgon was also the birthplace of the French poet Antoine Pomme (1620) and the painter Louis Espérandieu (1787-1857).
+In history, Orgon is known through the attempted lynching of Napoleon Bonaparte on his way to Saint Helane passing through the village.
+Orgon was also the birthplace of the French peot Antoine Pomme (1620) and the painter Louis Espérandieu (1787-1857).

 Ecology

 Having given its name to a specific type of limestone found only in this area, the recent plans of extension of the mining activities of the company OMYA in Orgon have led to protest actions by French intellectuals throughout the country, worried about the risks to the preservation of the natural and historic specificities of Alpilles hills.
-The dispute regarding the extension plans of the multi-national mining company OMYA have to an extent come to an end through the announced nomination of the territory as a protected Regional Parc as of January 1, 2007.
+The dispute regarding the extension plans of the multi-national mining company OMYA have to an extent come to an end through the announced nomination of the territory as a protected Regional Parc as of 1 January 2007.